The United States

 Lastly, check out the favourite fast food places you’ll find people talking nonstop about.
 Even though you may end up with a food baby you’ll most likely have left overs and they are an amazingly cheap option.

 New York is one of those places you need to visit at least one in your life.
 With an amazing range of sights such a The Statue of Liberty, Time Square, Central Park and Empire State Building.
 Though, travelling between them all can become an issue.
 Luckily, many companies such as New York Pass and Gray Line offer hop on, hop off services.
-This means you can explore at your own pace, taking in all these awesome new sights.
+This means you can explore at your own pace, taking in all these awesome new sights and perhaps even do a spot of shopping in New York City.
 Looking to get a bit further out and see the New York skyline?
 Best to check out Circle Line Cruises who offer trips around Manhattan Island.
 Also, while in town make sure you try out some of the New York style food the city is well known for such as pizza, bagels and street hot dogs.

 Check out everything Hollywood!
-Though, the glitz and glam can quickly wear off so consider staying in Santa Monica or Venice for a more chilled out vibe.
-There are plenty of guided tours to take you to all the hot spots, as well as a hop on hop off bus.
-If you’re an adventure park junkie, you’ll be in paradise.
-With Universal Studios, Six Flags Magic Mountain, Knotts Berry Farm and of course Disneyland.
+Though the glitz and glam can quickly wear off so consider staying in Santa Monica or Venice for a more chilled out vibe.
+There are plenty of guided tours to take you to all the best things to do in Los Angeles, as well as a hop on hop off bus.
+If you’re an adventure park junkie, you’ll be in paradise especially with Universal Studios, Six Flags Magic Mountain and Knotts Berry Farm.
+Oh, and cant forget Disneyland, make sure you have the Disney MaxPass.
 Make sure you check out my experiences in Los Angeles including exploring Hollywood, Santa Monica and Venice Beach.

 Welcome to the capital of America, home of many historic sights!
 From the White House, the Lincoln, Jefferson and Roosevelt Memorials to the US Capitol Building, the Vietnam Memorial and Arlington National Cemetery, you will consistently be busy exploring your surrounds.
 And the best part of this, all these attractions are free, along with many more.
 Washington DC is also home to numerous museums.
 This includes The National Gallery of Art, The National Museum of Natural History and The Museum of American History.
 Seriously, you’ll leave this city with a lot of new knowledge and a greater understanding of American history and culture.

 Las Vegas, otherwise known as sin city and the entertainment capital of the world.
 It is a place where everyone knows the main attractions.
 From the casinos, luxurious hotels and shopping malls this is an party paradise.
 The ultimate entertainment hub for those who never sleep, where something is happening every hour of the day.
 You can even travel around the world all in one city.
 The Egyptian sphinx, New York’s Statue of Liberty and the Parisian Eiffel tower all call Las Vegas home.
-An awesome thing about Las Vegas is the amazing hotel deals you can find.
+An awesome thing is the amazing hotel deals you can find, allowing you to splash elsewhere with your Las Vegas spending money.
 With casinos and hotels often combined these business lower their accommodation rates luring in customers to spend up large in their casinos.

 Chicago is the third biggest metropolis is the US and as result home to many exciting attractions.
-Check out the zoos, museums, aquarium and planetarium.
+There are plenty of things to do in Chicago such as zoos, museums, aquarium and planetarium.
 Being such a multi-cultural city it caters to a wide variety of tastes.
 There’s Little Italy, Chinatown, Greek Town and even little Saigon.
 Finally no visit to Chicago would be complete without experiencing the iconic American sports game.
 Choose between American football, baseball or basketball and witness the adrenaline and amazing atmosphere in person.
 Just make sure you book tickets in advance as seat full up fast!
 Oh, and make sure to grab a Chicago deep dish pizza !

 Thinking about Something Different?